waawaa/waawaa.github.io/_posts/2022-05-30-shellcode-iat-parsing_part-1.md

 AddressOfNames
 AddressOfNameOrdinals

-As we explained before you need to follow the following steps:
+As we explained before, you need to carry on with the following steps:

-- The first you need to loop on the AddressOfNames array, until you locate the index of GetProcAddress string.
+- To start with, you need to loop on the AddressOfNames array, until you locate the index of GetProcAddress string.
-- The second you will use that index to locate the ordinal of the function, this ordinal will point to the real address of the function, which is stored as a relative address in the AddressOfFunctions.
+- Secondly, you will use that index to locate the ordinal of the function.
+This ordinal will be an index to the real address of the function inside the AddressofFunctions array.
 - Finally, using the ordinal, the real address of the function is extracted from AddressOfFunctions.

-Some posts explain very deeply this process, for example this one:
+Some posts explain very deeply this process, this is one i like so much.

 <https://xen0vas.github.io/Win32-Reverse-Shell-Shellcode-part-2-Locate-the-Export-Directory-Table>

-During practicing this technique, an idea came to my mind, why not use IAT of the exe exploited, instead of using the EAT of the Kernel32 / Kernelbase DLL ??
+During the practice of this technique, an idea came to my mind.
+Why not use IAT of the exploited process, instead of using the EAT of the Kernel32/Kernelbase DLL ??

 ## Explanation

-First of all, must be explained that almost all the process running in a Windows OS have a kernel32 / kernelbase DLL image loaded in memory, and import functions from those DLLs, so using the IAT of the own exploited process to resolve those functions is not a fantasy.
+First of all, it must be explained that almost every process that is running in a Windows environment, has a Kernel32/Kernelbase DLL image loaded in memory.
+So, is not a fantasy to think that we can use the IAT of the exploited process to resolve those functions.

-During this post, we will be working with two structures that consist on the following.
+During this post, we will be working with two structures consisting on the subsequent.

-The first one is **_IMAGE_IMPORT_DESCRIPTOR** and holds information about the name of the DLL, a pointer to the IAT, and a pointer to the names of the functions imported.
+The first is **_IMAGE_IMPORT_DESCRIPTOR** and holds information about the name of the DLL, a pointer to the IAT, and a pointer to the names of the functions imported.

-This is the definition
+This is the definition:

 ```c
 typedef struct _IMAGE_IMPORT_DESCRIPTOR {